atrivialhero/atrivialhero.github.io/love.md

 Honestly, the BEST burger I have ever had in my life was from this restaurant and it was called the Fig and Pig.
 You can also try their signature dipping sauce called "Crack" which is a tiny milkshake to dip your fries in.
 Check out <a href="http://lilwoodys.com" target="_blank">Li'l Woody's</a>.

 ***BRGR***
 If the Fig and Pig from Li'l Woody's is the best burger I've ever had, this is the second best.
 In Pittsburgh, Pennsylvania, the BRGR Bar serves great gourmet burgers.
 The Button Buster or the King Salmon are excellent choices.
-See what else they got <a href="http://brgrpgh.com" target="_blank">here</a>.
+See what else they've got <a href="http://brgrpgh.com" target="_blank">here</a>.

 ***Eggslut***
 Awesome food from an unexpected source in downtown Los Angeles.
-If you like breakfast (and any person that doesn't is missing out) Eggslut serves some tasty sandwiches. <a href="http://www.eggslut.com/#about" target="_blank">Website</a> here.
+If you like breakfast (and any person that doesn't is missing out) Eggslut serves some tasty sandwiches.
+Read about it <a href="http://www.eggslut.com/#about" target="_blank">Website</a> here.

 ***Piroshky***
 These delightful Russian pastries can be found all over Seattle, Washington.
-I honestly do not know why they aren't served all voer America because they are delicious.
+I honestly do not know why they aren't served all over America because they are delicious.
 The most popular bakery for them can be found <a href="http://www.piroshkybakery.com" target="_blank">here</a>.

 ***Crab Cakes at Lexington Market***
 I'm not sure how well Maryland does football, but the crab cakes are absolutely on point.
 They are humongous and full of crab instead of being a ball of breading sprinkled with crab pieces.
-Complete with the Old Bay taste synonymous with Maryland food.
-Read about these award winning creations <a href="http://www.faidleyscrabcakes.com" target="_blank">here</a>.
+Complete with the Old Bay taste synonymous with Maryland food, read about these award winning creations <a href="http://www.faidleyscrabcakes.com" target="_blank">here</a>.

 ***Pie Face***
 It blows my mind that this Australian staple hasn't made its way across the pond in a stronger way.
 These pies are filled with various meats and cheeses and flavors and goodness.
 The only place I know of that has a strong presence of these "Aussie Pies" is in New York City.
 This chain started in Australia and has moved into NYC.
 If you are in the New York area, get youself some <a href="http://piefacenyc.com" target="_blank">Pie Face</a>.